AjankeFoundation/bashttpd/README.md

   4. Start ./bashttpd; this will differ based on bash version:

+          # Bash v3:
-          Bash v3: tcpserver 127.0.0.1 2274 ./bashttpd.sh
+            tcpserver 127.0.0.1 2274 ./bashttpd.sh

+          # Bash v4:
-          Bash v4: ./bashttpd start
+            ./bashttpd start

-  5. Test it in your browser or with curl by visiting the document root's URL
+  5. Test it in your browser or with `curl` by visiting the document root's URL

           http://127.0.0.1:2274

-     You should see the contents of your document root; bashttpd does not display an index file.
+     You should see a content listing of your document root; bashttpd does not display an index file.

 Features
 ---------

   1. Shows directory listings
   2. Renders plain text, HTML, CSS, and Javascript files (i.e. full web pages)
-  3. Renders all images and other files supported by your browser if you have `file` installed
+  3. Renders all images and other files supported by your browser if you have the UNIX `file` util installed

 Limitations
 ------------

   1. Does not support authentication
-  2. Only supports certain types of HTTP requests, (No POST, just GET & HEAD)
+  2. Only supports certain types of HTTP requests, for safety reasons (No POST, just GET & HEAD)
   3. Does not display index files automatically, you must refer them directly in URL

-Security
+Warnings & Security
 --------

   1. Do not use this in a public-facing environment.